WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part5/Kirchhoffs_Current_Law/index.md

 ---
 layout: ElectronicsTutorial
 title: Kirchhoff's Current Law
+subtitle: What goes in, must come out.
 ---

+# Intro

 Kirchhoff's first law is also known as _Kirchhoff's current law_, _Kirchhoff's point rule_, or _Kirchhoff's junction rule_, and it states very simply; the amount of current flowing into a point is the same amount flowing out: